 Reliable quality control is essential to achieve a cost-saving production of high quality plastic products.
-Bruker’s ALPHA provides a FT-IR spectroscopy based solution for powerful routine quality control of incoming goods, intermediates and final products.
+Bruker’s ALPHA II provides a FT-IR spectroscopy based solution for powerful routine quality control of incoming goods, intermediates and final products.

 In case of any product defects an effective failure analysis is required to understand the source of error.
-The FT-IR microscope LUMOS is a valuable analytical tool for troubleshooting as it allows to determine the chemical composition of smallest structures.
+The FT-IR microscope LUMOS II is a valuable analytical tool for troubleshooting as it allows to determine the chemical composition of smallest structures.

-Moreover LUMOS is a helpful tool in product development and reverse engineering as it provides information about the chemical composition of materials and products in the micometer scale.
+Moreover LUMOS II is a helpful tool in product development and reverse engineering as it provides information about the chemical composition of materials and products in the micometer scale.

 |Read summary about the IR-capabilities in QC and failure analysis of polymers.|